The Townbelt Walkway borders two new subdivisions at the northeast edge of Cambridge. (number 9 on the inset map)

 The initial planting was a big job, and great help was provided by hundreds of school children.

 But this development is not without its problems.
-Protection plants such as Tree Lucerne and Corokia have been included; when they thrive they tend to conceal what they are protecting (as seen in the first circle above), but some of the plants they are intended to protect have nevertheless suffered from frost, while others others failed to survive the the 2008 drought.
+Protection plants such as Tree Lucerne and Corokia have been included; when they thrive they tend to conceal what they are protecting, but some of the plants they are intended to protect have nevertheless suffered from frost, while others others failed to survive the the 2008 drought.
 Replanting is an ongoing job; for example, 98 replacements were planted on 22 April 2008, and another 100 or so in-filling a week later, and a further 125 the following week.

 This area has now merged into the Brian Mayo Reserve.